BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

 with the system dynamics being governed by three parameters: the Prandtl number $\sigma$, the Rayleigh number $\rho$, and the aspect ratio $\beta$.
 This system is renowned for its chaotic behavior and is widely used to study complex, nonlinear dynamics in fields such as meteorology, fluid dynamics, and climate modeling.
 The interplay between these parameters gives rise to intricate and often unpredictable trajectories, making the Lorenz system a classic example of deterministic chaos.
-We simulate the system with initial conditions $ = $, starting from $t=0$ and end at $t=5$ with time intervals $\Delta t = 1\cdot 10^{-3}$.
-Here we consider the library consisted of polynomial terms up to the second order, which consists of $10$ basis: $ $.
-The training data is injected with 5\% noise.
+We simulate the system with initial conditions $ = $, starting from $t=0$ and end at $t=5.5$ with time intervals $\Delta t = 1\times 10^{-3}$.
+We consider the library consisting of polynomial terms up to the second order, which consists of $10$ basis: $ $.
+The training data is injected with 5\% additive noise.

-The result of the LAPD experiment is compared with SINDy and UQ-SINDy in Table \ref{lorenz_table}.
-The thresholds here for SINDy and LAPD are both set to 0.5.
-As shown in the table, LAPD successfully identified all the correct terms to be included in the Lorenz system, with no missing or redundant terms.
+The result of the BLADE experiment is compared with SINDy and UQ-SINDy in Table \ref{lorenz_table}.
+The thresholds here for SINDy and BLADE are both set to 0.5.
+As shown in the table, BLADE successfully identified all the correct terms to be included in the Lorenz system, with no missing or redundant terms.
 However, SINDy has redundant terms in the identification of $Y$ and $Z$.
-SINDy fail to learn the system accurately by choosing the threshold that favors the magnitude of the coefficients learned.
-For example, increasing the threshold to 0.6 will exclude the constant terms in sindy for $Y$ and $Z$, but the learned coefficient would result in an increase in MSE (6.308) and AIC (5.539$\cdot 10^{3}$); increasing the threshold to 0.7 would cause a missing basis $y$ for state $Y$.
-UQ-SINDy learns the system with many redundant bases, indicating the poor performance of sparse identification with only sparse-inducing priors.
-From the result, the LAPD achieves the best performance for all three criteria considered.
+In this example, SINDy faces challenges in accurately learning the system even by choosing the threshold that favors the magnitude of the coefficients learned.
+For example, increasing the threshold to 0.6 will exclude the constant terms in SINDy for $Y$ and $Z$, but the learned coefficient would result in an increase in MSE (4.503) and AIC (4.489$\times 10^{3}$); increasing the threshold to 0.7 would cause a missing basis $y$ for state $Y$.
+The presence of many redundant bases in the model identified by UQ-SINDy highlights a potential limitation of relying solely on sparse-inducing priors.
+In contrast, our results indicate that the BLADE method yields more favorable outcomes across the three considered criteria.